M.A. Counseling Program Director and Assistant Professor

 Social Sciences and Humanities Division

-- Ed.D.
-Candidate, Counselor Education and Supervision (Argosy University)
+- Doctoral Candidate, Counselor Education and Supervision (Argosy University)

 - M.A.
 Counseling (Colorado Christian University)

-After teaching as an Adjunct Professor at CCU, Professor Burkhart joined as a full time Faculty member of the Master of Arts in Counseling program in the spring of 2014.
+Professor Ryan Burkhart is the Program Director for the Master of Arts in Counseling program at Colorado Christian University.
 He is a common presenter at national and international conferences on brain-based treatment, adolescent therapy, experiential based treatment methods, clinical supervision, and adolescent development.

 Professor Burkhart is a Licensed Professional Counselor in the state of Colorado.
 He is a consultant for adolescent treatment program development, both nationally and internationally, and provides clinical supervision in the greater Denver area.
 He has worked with youth in a variety of facets as a Clinical Director of a program for youth with global developmental delays, and as a clinician for the Colorado Division of Youth Corrections with youth in custody, and youth on parole status.

 Professor Burkhart works alongside students as they become involved with the field of counseling at a significant level through conference attendance, clinical trainings, guest speakers, clinical workshops, and association membership.
 Through this focus, students graduate prepared to stay relevant in the field of counseling, practice under the guidance of the ACA Code of Ethics, be culturally responsive, create change in their clients, and make a difference in the counseling community as a whole.
 Professor Burkhart also enjoys assisting students prepare to enter doctoral programs once leaving CCU through research oversight, co-presenting at conferences, and accepting highly qualified students as teacher’s assistants of graduate courses.